sandeepnegi/javapns/README.md

 # javapns
-Send Notification ANDROID And IOS Using APP Engine JAVA
+Send Notification to IOS Using APP Engine JAVA